 You can set the rate at which the sonar image moves across the screen.
-A higher scroll speed shows more detail, especially while moving or trolling.
+A higher scroll speed shows more detail until there is no additional detail to show, at which point it starts stretching out the existing detail.
+This can be useful while moving or trolling, or when you are in very deep water where the sonar is pinging very slowly.
 A lower scroll speed displays sonar information on the screen longer.
-Setting the scroll speed on one sonar view applies to all the sonar views.